ituglib/errno/README.md

 # errno

-Display an OSS error number
+Display an OSS error number passed as the argument to the errno program.